bube5h/amazon/README.md

     * It manages product details like price, product name, sellerId, product description
 4. Order Management Service
     * It manages information like payment details, order status, order history
-    * It communicates with Inventory service via RabbitMQ queue
+    * It communicates with the Inventory service via RabbitMQ queue

 ### Steps to spin up these services in local(for Mac os)